ewradcliffe/Heritage-Housing/README.md

 * matplotlib (3.3.1).
 To provide data visualisations, including a visualisation of the features which strongly correlate with SalePrice in the streamlit dashboard.
 Matplotlib offers more customisation than seaborn.

 * seaborn (0.11.0).
-To provide data visualisations, including visualisations showing hypotheses in the streamlit dashboard.
+To provide data visualisations, including visualisations showing hypotheses in the Jupyter Notebooks.
 Seaborn offers analysts powerful and effective visualisations where no customisation is needed

 * streamlit (0.85.0).
 Was used to create the dashboard.